EmreKanbay/Cheat-Sheet-Manager/README.md

 ### Missing Features

-- CRUD must be included, so user can modify content only on frontend without hassle.
+[X] CRUD must be included, so user can modify content only on frontend without hassle.
+(DONE)

-- Vulnerable to SQL injection, request must be sanitized, parameterized.
+[] Vulnerable to SQL injection, request must be sanitized, parameterized.

 #### Tech Stack Used(For Contributers):